 Best Brushed 12V Impact Driver

-This Metabo impact driver generates 955 in.lbs of torque, so while it isn’t the most powerful, it will still cater to 80 percent of tasks.
-It is lightweight, at just 2.2 pounds, and the head length measures 6 inches.
+This Metabo impact driver generates 955 in.lbs of torque, so it should have enough driving power for the majority of tasks.
+It is also very lightweight at just 2.2 pounds, with a compact head length of 6 inches.

 It has a no-load speed of 2,700 RPM and generates 3,200 IPM.
-This Metabo has a free-standing design, so it stands upright when not in use and is equipped with an LED for dark spaces.
+This Metabo has a freestanding design, so it will stay upright when not in use, and it is equipped with an LED light for working in dark spaces.

 What We Like